-My research centers on issues of international security.
-I study the effects of psychology and biology on international conflict.
-My work examines how collective emotions shape national identity, how gender and suffrage interact to affect war and peace, how public opinion affects the evolution of norms and how rhetorical justifications for territory relate to the use of force.
+My research centers on issues of international relations and international security.
+I study the effects of status, nationalism, gender and war.
+My work examines how humiliating events shape national identity and foreign policy, how gender and suffrage interact to affect war and peace and how public opinion affects foreign policy.

-My book The Consequences of Humiliation: Anger and Status in World Politics has been published at Cornell University Press.
+My first book, The Consequences of Humiliation: Anger and Status in World Politics, has been published at Cornell University Press.

 I teach courses on psychology in international relations, nuclear weapons, territory and conflict and explanations for war and peace.